leonardocerliani/TC_projects/AB_test/README.md

 - **Significance level**, or _alpha_ : what is the risk I want to accept to detect a difference which is actually due to chance (Type I error)?
 Usually alpha is set to 0.05 or 0.01.

-- **Power** : what is the risk I want to accept _not_ to find an actual difference (beta)?
+- **Power** : what is the risk I want to accept _not_ to find an actual difference (beta : risk of Type II errors)?
 Power is 1-beta, and it is usually set at 0.8.
 This denotes the probability of finding an effect which is actually present, rather than due to chance.

 - **Sample size** : this is the amount of data points I need to have in order to detect a significant and actual difference - of the expected size - given the chosen significance level and power.
-In practice, this means how much time do I need to wait to know whether A is more effective than B or _vice versa_.
-Note that bigger differences require smaller samples (i.e. less time), however this might lead to _failure to detect_ a difference smaller than the expected.
+In practice, this means how much time do I need to wait to know whether A is more effective than B or _vice versa_. **Note that _bigger_ (expected) differences require _smaller_ samples (i.e. less time)**, however this might lead to _failure to detect_ a difference smaller than the expected.

 Probably the most important information here is the fact that these four elements are all linked to each other: changing one will affect the others.